arunkjose/Resources/Ansible.md

 ## **PART 2 – SSH into the Control VM**

-From your local machine CMD or git bash
+'From your local machine CMD or git bash'
 ---

 ## **PART 3 – Prepare the Control VM**